-- Operators are responsible for the purchase of the buses. - ❑ There was a specific subsidy for the purchase of the current 30 electric buses. - There may be a possibility of investment in the bus sector and energy transition through Uruguay's Renewable Energy Innovation Fund (REIF), a UN trust fund, to support the energy transition. - □ The city hall of Montevideo is structuring a trust fund for financing 80-100 electric buses, which would start operating next year (2024).
+- Funding: Funding in the city comes from passengers' fares with public subsidy. - Financing: - Operators are responsible for the purchase of the buses. - □ There was a specific subsidy for the purchase of the current 30 electric buses. - There may be a possibility of investment in the bus sector and energy transition through Uruguay's Renewable Energy Innovation Fund (REIF), a UN trust fund, to support the energy transition. - □ The city hall of Montevideo is structuring a trust fund for financing 80-100 electric buses, which would start operating next year (2024).